Chapter 7

 What is the best way to keep track of inventory?

 Following on from our previous point, choosing the right inventory management solution is also of crucial importance.
-Brightpearl’s retail inventory management software, which is built-in to the wider Retail Operating System, enables you to ensure you have enough inventory in the right places in order to provide your customers with what they need at all times.
+Inventory planning software is built-in into the wider retail operating system and enabled you to ensure you have enough inventory in the right places in order to provide your customers with what they need at all times.

 It provides comprehensive functionality and a centralized overview of your operations, allowing you to manage inventory, orders, purchasing, accounting, point of sale, suppliers and more – across multiple channels and locations.